-- 1 Stop the Microsoft IIS or Apache Web Server.
+- 1 Stop the Tomcat Web Server.

 - 2 Stop the pool manager service.

 - 3 Review and drop all locks.

 - 4 Backup projects.

 - 5 Post/save Class Definition changes.

-- 6 Start the Microsoft IIS or Apache Web Server.
+- 6 Start the Tomcat Web Server.

 - 7 Start the pool manager service.

 The class definition process, also known as the schema creation process, is the first step in Serena[®] Dimensions[®] RM project management.
 This process sets up project flows and logical groupings of information and is the responsibility of the project administrator.